Full name Rory Joseph Burns

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Rory Burns is a batsman of impressive consistency and unusual self-denial.
+Burns is a batsman of impressive consistency and unusual self-denial.
 He has a compact game, centred on his dexterity off his legs and his driving through the covers, and the patience to leave the ball copiously.
-He has been a model of consistency for Surrey, passing 1,000 first-class runs for four successive seasons between 2014-17.
-The respect he engenders within the camp has also been shown by the award of the vice captaincy.
+He has been a model of consistency for Surrey, passing 1,000 first-class runs for five successive seasons between 2014-18.
+The respect he engenders within the camp was also shown with the award of the captaincy in 2018.

 Burns' 2017 summer was particularly statistically weighty.
 The Oval played flat and true and, by the end of the Championship season, Surrey had the three biggest run-makers in the country: Kumar Sangakkara, who was feted around the country as he averaged more than 100 in his farewell season to first-class cricket, Mark Stoneman, who won England recognition, and Burns himself, whose average was a touch below 50 and who stirred little interest outside south London.
 The only time he passed 100 he turned into a mammoth 219 not out, a career-best stretching over nearly 10 hours, in a batting stalemate against Hampshire at The Oval.